NikKowPHP/social-brain/chapters/chapter-14.md

 *   **Model Professional Vulnerability in Work Channels:** Share small, professional learning moments to normalize mistakes and build psychological safety. (e.g., "Quick PSA: I just pushed a small bug to production.
 The lesson here is X.")

 **2. The Micro-Dose of Clarity (The Art of the Self-Contained Message)** Write every message as if the recipient will only read it once.
-This is a micro-dose of the Clarity Protocol (Chapter 10).
+This is a micro-dose of the principles of clarity from Chapter 10.
 *   **Use Structuring Elements:** Leverage **bolding**, bullet points, and numbered lists.
 *   **"Headline, Context, Call to Action":** Structure every significant post this way.
     *   **Headline:** A clear, bolded first sentence.